StefanoIncardone/kaylang/README.md

 ## Getting started

-The language is written in [Rust](https://www.rust-lang.org/) version 1.80.0 and uses [cargo](https://doc.rust-lang.org/cargo/) as the build system, thus only requiring the following steps to get started:
+The language is written in [Rust](https://www.rust-lang.org/) version 1.80.0 using [cargo](https://doc.rust-lang.org/cargo/) as the build system.
+It also uses the [nasm](https://www.nasm.us/) assembler version 2.15.05 and the [ld](https://ftp.gnu.org/old-gnu/Manuals/ld-2.9.1/html_mono/ld.html) linker verision 2.38, thus only requiring the following steps to get started:

 1. Checking if Rust and cargo are installed and up to version 1.80.0: